phac-nml/mikrokondo/README.md

 ## TODOs

+- [ ] allow autodetect of pointfinder db
 - [ ] Add export of parameters after pipeline runs
 - [ ] Provide a script for database downloads
 - [ ] Update details in documentation